RadSec: RADIUS over Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)

 specification are largely limited to the portions that send and

-The requirement that RADIUS remain largely unchanged ensures the
+(D)TLS connection.
+The fact that RADIUS remains largely unchanged

 We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means